tjg/froscon-2012/README.md

 into MySQL, munging text, generating bits of code (like print statements), etc.

-Many people do tedious things like:
+Many people follow tedious steps like:

 1. Run curl to get data out of Riak.
 2. Pipe it into a file.